Eero Saarinen vowed to address the "ugly, confusing, unrestful world" he observed underneath chairs and tables -- the so-called "slum of legs."Share

 Base consists of cast aluminium with Rilsan coated finish for the white and black versions.

 The shell is moulded fibreglass reinforced plastic bonded finish.

-The shell and base are available in black, white or platinum colours.
+The shell and base are available in black or white colours.

 Fully upholstered inner shell with seat cushion available in a wide range of fabrics.

 Stool and chairs with seat cushion only are available in a wide range of fabrics and Spinneybeck leather.
 This product is available with foam that meets requirements for BS5852.

 The Museum of Modern Art, New York, 1969.